NicolasFlamel1/Ledger-MimbleWimble-Coin/README.md

 These apps can be installed onto Ledger Nano S and Ledger Nano S Plus hardware wallets by going [here](https://htmlpreview.github.io/?https://github.com/NicolasFlamel1/Ledger-MimbleWimble-Coin/blob/master/tools/installer/index.html) with a web browser that supports [WebUSB](https://caniuse.com/webusb).

-The version of Ledger Live Desktop and Ledger Live Mobile that supports MimbleWimble Coin (MWC) and Grin (GRIN) can be downloaded [here](https://github.com/NicolasFlamel1/ledger-live/releases).
+Ledger Live Desktop and Ledger Live Mobile with MimbleWimble Coin (MWC) and Grin (GRIN) support can be downloaded [here](https://github.com/NicolasFlamel1/ledger-live/releases).

 ### Building
 Building these apps requires setting up a Ledger Nano S, Ledger Nano X, or Ledger Nano S Plus build environment.
 The following steps describe how to do this on Linux.